 Austin Peay is a mid-sized, state run, liberal arts university on the Cumberland Plateau in middle Tennessee.
 It is inexpensive and sits in a lovely part of the state, at the confluence of the Cumberland and the Red rivers.
 APSU was on the Great Colleges to Work For list for several years in a row, and that says a great deal about the quality of the school.
 We are strongly committed to student success at all levels.

 Our faculty in Classics is firmly grounded in producing students who are well prepared to undertake graduate study or to assume positions as Latin teachers in secondary schools.
-We currently have former students engaged in graduate study at Duke, Univ. of Virginia, and The University of Arizona.
-In the fall, one of our Latin students who was a history major will be attending Cambridge University to do graduate study in Anglo-Saxon.
+We currently have former students engaged in graduate study at SUNY Buffalo and the University of Massachusetts at Amherst.
+We have sent students to Duke, Univ. of Virginia, and The University of Arizona among other programs.
+Our students have attended schools in the British Isles such as Cambridge University, The University of London, and elsewhere.
 APSU is also a cooperating institution for the American School of Classical Studies at Athens.
 We have our own study abroad program to Greece and will be initiating a program in Italy in the near future.
 We are dedicated to the success of our students, and we are passionate about our discipline.

 Many of our former students are currently teaching Latin in secondary schools.
 If that is your goal and you would like to receive additional training in Latin but do not necessarily want to do a full M.A. program, we are happy to help you achieve your goal.
-We will work with you and with the College of Education to help you obtain teaching certification in Latin if need be.
+We will work with you and with the College of Education to help you obtain teaching certification in Latin.

 Furthermore we have an undergraduate journal in Classics, Philomathes, and we will offer you editing privileges for the journal.